DataDog/integrations-extras/steadybit/README.md

 ### Prerequisites

-You will need a [free or paid Steadybit license][3].
+You need a [free or paid Steadybit license][3].
 The integration supports Steadybit's SAAS and on-premises offering.

 ### Installation